 - 17. You should notify the University in writing if you are in financial difficulties and you are unable to pay any charges by the due date, explaining the reason for the difficulties and your proposals for payment. - 18.
 Where there are any delays in the payment of tuition fees either by you or by a grant awarding body or other sponsor, and where you cannot show reasonable cause or give a satisfactory assurance about payment, the Academic Registrar or nominee may determine an appropriate sanction, which may include: - a) Suspension of your NUIT account, and thus access to University controlled facilities such as NUIT clusters and the Library; - b) Denial of the opportunity to sit University examinations or to have assignments assessed; - c) Denial of access to other University facilities, or such sanctions as may be approved by the Academic Registrar; - d) Exclusion from further study in the University.
 In special circumstances a student so excluded may be readmitted to the University on the authority of the Academic Registrar, on payment of all outstanding fees and debts to the University together with an administration charge. - 19.
 If you owe tuition fees you will not be allowed to re-register at the start of the next academic year and will not be permitted to graduate.
 No degree, diploma or other qualification shall be conferred upon you if you have not fulfilled your financial obligations to the University in relation to tuition fees, or are subject to ongoing disciplinary procedures.
-If you withdraw from the University, a refund of tuition fees may be due, or a payment reclaimed, in line with the University Credit Policy. https://www.ncl.ac.uk/tuition-fees/credit-policy/. - 20.
+If you withdraw from the University, a refund of tuition fees may be due, or a payment reclaimed, in line with the University Credit Policy. - 20.
 Any outstanding debt, tuition fees or other charges relating to academic study at the University may be referred to an external collection agency and, if necessary, court action may be instigated.

-C. Student Behaviour
+C. Student Conduct

-- 21. Once you have registered and signed the Declaration you are subject to the discipline of the University. - 22.
+- 21. Once you have registered and signed the Declaration you are subject to the discipline of the University, as detailed in the University's Student Charter. - 22.
 You are required at all times during your period of study to be of good behaviour, and to observe all the regulations affecting you, whether made by the University or any other institutions which you attend as part of your programme of study. - 23.
-In cases of misconduct, you will be liable to such sanctions as set out in the Student Disciplinary Procedures at: https://www.ncl.ac.uk/student-progress/policies/procedures/disciplinary/
+In cases of misconduct, you will be liable to such sanctions as set out in the Student Disciplinary Procedures.